yarhon/YarhonRouteGuardBundle/README.md

 * methods (array)
 * ips (array)

-RouteGuard's `SymfonyAccessControlProvider` filters matching rules for every route at compile time, comparing rule constraints and route parameters.
+[`SymfonyAccessControlProvider`] filters matching rules for every route at compile time, comparing rule constraints and route parameters.

-The best case for performance is when it's possible to determine a rule that would always match the route at runtime - then `SymfonyAccessControlProvider` will return simple test bag (`Yarhon\RouteGuardBundle\Security\Test\TestBag`).
+The best case for performance is when it's possible to determine a rule that would always match the route at runtime - then it will return simple [`TestBag`].

-In other cases (one or many potentially matching rules, dependently on runtime Request), RouteGuard will create a request-dependent test bag (`Yarhon\RouteGuardBundle\Security\Http\RequestDependentTestBag`), that would be resolved at runtime.
+In other cases (one or many potentially matching rules, dependently on runtime [`Request`]), it will return a [`RequestDependentTestBag`], that would be resolved at runtime.

 For every route that needs a request-dependent test bag, RouteGuard will produce a log warning message during cache warmup, i.e.
 ```console